sunyatin/ASCEND/README.md

 ## Picking random samples as outgroups

-If you want to pick `n` random samples as an outgroup population from your original dataset, first run the following script:
+If you want to pick `n` random samples (random sampling without replacement) as an outgroup population from your original dataset, first run the following script:

 `python3 pickoutgroups.py -p NameOfTheParameterFile.par`